 Filing an Appeal of a President’s Re-determination

-39. A notice of appeal must be filed in writing within 90 days after the day on which the re-determination was made, with both the Tribunal and the CBSA (SIMA Registry).
-For additional information on the Tribunal's procedures, please consult the Tribunal's Appeals FAQ's and the Information for Appellants – Appeal Proceedings Web pages.
+41. A notice of appeal must be filed in writing within 90 days after the day on which the re-determination was made, with both the Tribunal and the CBSA (Where to send the request?).
+For additional information on the Tribunal’s procedures, please consult the Tribunal's Appeals FAQ's and the Information for Appellants – Appeal Proceedings Web pages.